avannus/CircuitSimDocker/README.md

 ### Using the Container

 You can load and save files by clicking `Home` on the left of file selection and choosing `host` (`/config/host/`).
-This will be whichever directory you ran the script from.
+This will be whichever directory you ran the script from on your machine.

 Select "Scaling Mode: Remote Resizing" from the left to scale based on your browser.